skrey/yellow-extensions/source/help/en/troubleshooting.md

 2020-10-28 21:02:42 error Can't write file 'system/extensions/yellow-system.ini'!
 ```

 Check the log file for errors.
 When there are write errors, then give write permissions to the affected files.
 When there are other errors, then contact the developer/designer and replace the affected files.
-If you're not sure what causes problems, then activate the debug mode.
+When you're not 100% sure what causes problems, then activate the debug mode.
 This will show additional information on the current page.

 Open file `system/extensions/core.php` and change the first line to `<?php define("DEBUG", 1);`